-The subject land is located on the south side of Hurricane Road, lying west of Chestnut Street, being Lot 17 on Plan 716 in the Town of Pelham, known locally as 26 Chestnut Street (Part 1 on Sketch) in the Town of Pelham.
+The subject land is located on the south side of Hurricane Road, lying west of Chestnut Street, being Lot 17 on Plan 716 in the Town of Pelham, known locally as 26 Chestnut Street (Part 2 on Sketch) in the Town of Pelham.

 The subject land is zoned Residential 2 (R2) in accordance with Pelham Zoning By-law 4481(2022), as amended.
 Note that this application is being heard in conjunction with Consent File B5/2023P.
-The lands to be severed (Part 1) are proposed to be developed with a single detached dwelling and detached accessory building.
-Application is made for relief to rectify zoning deficiencies as a result of consent application B5/2023P, preserve the orientation of the existing detached accessory building and improve development efficiency.
-The application requests relief from the following sections:
+Application is made for relief to rectify a zoning deficiency as a result of consent application B5/2023P.
+The lands currently contain an existing single detached dwelling.
+Relief is sought from the provisions of the Zoning By-law: